 - Having at least $600 in outstanding principal payments

-- Having less than 2 attempts to rehabilitate your loan
+- Having fewer than 2 attempts to rehabilitate your loan

 Federal Debt Relief Programs

-While there aren’t really any debt relief programs, the government does offer the ability to offer relief to some who have federal student loans.
-They offer this ability to those who are nurses, doctors, nurse practitioners, or another medical practitioner working in what is considered to be an underserved or rural community.
+While there aren’t really any debt relief programs, the government does offer relief to some who have federal student loans.
+They offer this ability to nurses, doctors, nurse practitioners,andr other medical practitioners working in underserved or ruralcommunitiesy.

-Doctors can receive up to $60,000 on the government portion of Canada student loans, while nurses can receive up to $30,000.
-This is on top of all provincial amounts that you could get approved for as well.
+Doctors can receive up to $60,000 in government funding for Canada Student Loans, while nurses can receive up to $30,000.
+This is on top of all the provincial amounts you could get approved for.

 Writing Off Debt In Canada